haydenmbradley/power-outage-machine-learning/README.md

         frameborder="0">
  </iframe>

-Despite imputation 443 missing values, the distribution appears to remain pretty consistent.
+Despite the imputation of 443 missing values, the distribution appears to remain pretty consistent.
 With the previous deletions and imputation, we have successfully removed all rows with any null values:

 | Variable             | Number of Null Values |
 |----------------------|------------------------|